zedlopez/ifm/Writing with Inform.md

 > phrase: {ph_roomdirof} room (direction) from/of (room) ... room
 >
-> This phrase produces the room which the given map direction leads to, or the special value "nothing" if it leads nowhere.
+> This phrase produces the room which the given map direction leads to, or the special value `nothing` if it leads nowhere.
 If it leads to a door, the result is the room through that door.
 Examples:
 >
 >     say "You look north into [the room north from the Garden]."
 >     if the room north from the Garden is nothing, say "The grass leads nowhere."

 > phrase: {ph_doordirof} door (direction) from/of (room) ... door
 >
-> This phrase produces the door which the given map direction leads to, or the special value "nothing" if it leads nowhere or to a room.
+> This phrase produces the door which the given map direction leads to, or the special value `nothing` if it leads nowhere or to a room.
 Examples:
 >
 >     let the barrier be the door north from the Garden;
 >     if the barrier is a door, say "Well, [the barrier] is in the way.";

 > phrase: {ph_roomordoor} room-or-door (direction) from/of (room) ... object
 >
-> This phrase produces the object which the given map direction leads to, which will always be either a room, a door or the special value "nothing".
-The phrase is used mainly by the Standard Rules, for technical reasons, and usually it's better to use "room ... from ..." or "door ... from ..." instead.
+> This phrase produces the object which the given map direction leads to, which will always be either a room, a door or the special value `nothing`.
+The phrase is used mainly by the Standard Rules, for technical reasons, and usually it's better to use `room ... from ...` or `door ... from ...` instead.

 The map can be a great sprawling mass of rooms and doors connected together, and it can be quite hard to find a way through it one step at a time.

 > phrase: {ph_bestroute} best route from (object) to (object) ... object
 >
-> This phrase produces a direction to take in order to get from A to B by the shortest number of movements between rooms, or produces "nothing" if there is no way through at all.
+> This phrase produces a direction to take in order to get from A to B by the shortest number of movements between rooms, or produces `nothing` if there is no way through at all.
 Example:
 >
 >     The description of the brass compass is "The dial points quiveringly to [best route from the location to the Lodestone Room]."
 >
-> Best routes are ordinarily forbidden to go through doors, but if the suffix "using doors" is added as an option then any open or openable and unlocked door may be used on the way; and if "using even locked doors" is given, then any door at all will do.
+> Best routes are ordinarily forbidden to go through doors, but if the suffix `using doors` is added as an option then any open or openable and unlocked door may be used on the way; and if `using even locked doors` is given, then any door at all will do.
 Since magnetism is no respecter of property, that seems right here:
 >
 >     The description of the brass compass is "The dial points quiveringly to [best route from the location to the Lodestone Room, using even locked doors]."